Based on Make UK recent statistics, we have compiled a list of 5 benefits to manufacturing during the COVID 19 pandemic.

 Accessing IT systems is not just about being able to get to your emails or use Zoom.
 A truly digital solution allows homeworkers to have managed access to the documents and tools they would use in the workplace, while protecting an organisation's data from misuse.

 Cloud-storage systems such as OneDrive, SharePoint, and Google Drive enable sharing, but lack security and structure.
 A cloud-based health and safety management system can ensure the right people can access the forms, documents, data, and reports they need to do their job, quickly and securely.

 2. Digital technology makes social distancing more effective

 One of the key safeguards against the spread of COVID-19 is social distancing – maintaining space between people.
-92% of manufacturers identified that maximizing homeworking made it possible to maintain social distancing in the workplace.
+92% of manufacturers identified that maximising home working made it possible to maintain social distancing in the workplace.

-Increased homeworking, combined with measures to reduce contact time in the workplace, such as splitting shifts into independent teams reduce the chance of transmitting the virus.
+Increased home working, combined with measures to reduce contact time in the workplace, such as splitting shifts into independent teams reduces the chance of transmitting the virus.

 Being able to access information about who else has worked on a piece of equipment, and what they did, makes diagnosis and action more efficient and effective.
 Online checklists can flag up exceptions to the next shift, and dashboards can show what maintenance and inspection tasks are needed.

 3. Digital technology helps to reduce the impact on HS of furlough and redundancies

 In September 2020 Make UK reported that the majority of UK manufacturers were operating at between 51% and 75% of capacity.
 This meant furlough for some, and redundancies for others.
 Sickness absences, homeschooling, and self-isolation reduce the availability of other key staff.